sadab-halim/AWS-Certified-Cloud-Practitioner/README.md

 -------------------------------------------------------

 # AWS IoT Core
-- IoT stands for “Internet of Things” – the network of internet-connected devices that are able to collect and transfer data
 - AWS IoT Core allows you to **easily connect IoT devices to the AWS Cloud**
 - **Serverless, secure & scalable** to billions of devices and trillions of messages
-- Your applications can communicate with your devices even when they aren’t connected
+- Your *applications* can *communicate* with your *devices* even when they *aren’t connected*
 - Integrates with a lot of AWS services (Lambda, S3, SageMaker, etc.)
-- Build IoT applications that gather, process, analyze, and act on data
+- Build IoT applications that *gather, process, analyze, and act on data*

-# AWS IoT Greengrass
-- Local compute, messaging, and sync for devices

 -------------------------------------------------------